PavelPZ/riverpod_navigator/README.md

 There are two screen to code: *HomeScreen* and *BookScreen*.
 Extend this screens from **RScreen** widget.

-*RScreen* widget:
-- replaces the standard Android back button behavior (using Flutter BackButtonListener widget)
-- will provide appBarLeading icon to replace the standard AppBar back button behavior

-This is essential for asynchronous navigation to function properly.

 ```dart
 class BookScreen extends RScreen<AppNavigator, BookSegment> {
   const BookScreen(BookSegment segment) : super(segment);